 6. Skip the Hose: Smarter Car and Patio Cleaning

 The fix?
-It’s easy — and doesn’t mean lowering your clean standards.
+It’s easy and doesn’t mean lowering your cleaning standards.

-Grab a broom or leaf blower first for outdoor areas like patios, sidewalks, and decks.
+Grab a broom or leaf blower first for outdoor areas, such as patios, sidewalks, and decks.
 You’ll knock away most of the dust and debris without using a single drop of water.
-For stuck-on messes, try spot cleaning with a bucket of soapy water and a scrub brush — it’s more targeted and much less wasteful than hosing down everything in sight.
+For stuck-on messes, try spot cleaning with a bucket of soapy water and a scrub brush.
+It’s more targeted and much less wasteful than hosing down everything in sight.

 And when it comes to your car, ditching the driveway wash can save 60 to 100 gallons per vehicle.
 Consider these smarter alternatives: